mlabs-haskell/gov/gov-docs.md

 - fee/collateral UTXO remainder -> user Wallet
 - GovernanceState token -> Governance Validator script (decrement `GovernanceState.stakeTotal` amount by `WithdrawAct.amount`)
 - UserStakeDetail Token -> Governance Validator script (decrement `UserStakeDetail.amountStaked` by `WithdrawAct.amount`)
-- Withdrawal $GOV UTXO (contains WithdrawAct.amount of Dana) -> User Wallet
+- Withdrawal $GOV UTXO (contains WithdrawAct.amount of GOV) -> User Wallet
 - (Optional) Remainder UTXO (contains any $GOV from input which exceeds `WithdrawAct.amount` -> Governance Validator Script
 - (optional) BalanceRecord Token -> Governance Validator (set `BalanceRecord.originalTxOutRef` to the consumed TxOutRef if it was a `Nothing`)
 - BalanceRecord Token (MINTED) -> Governance Validator (set `balanceAfterTx` field to the new balance the user holds in the stakepool following the tranaction)